 Diamond cross pendants can often have meaningful affiliations.
 The most common symbolic heritage association with the cross is Christianity, representing salvation and atonement.
 However, due to its gruesome association with crucifixion, the cross wasn’t worn until the second century; eventually used as a symbolic representation of protection against misfortune and demonic forces.

 Star of David

-The Star of David, the Magen David, Seal of Solomon or shield of David, has a wide-spread history.
+The Star of David, the Magen David, the Seal of Solomon or Shield of David, has a widespread history.
 In the Middle East and Northern Africa, the symbol represents good luck and in Christian churches, the symbol was often used as a decorative motif many centuries before its first known use in a Jewish synagogue.
-The most iconic use was by Jews who wore the Star of David as identification of their heritage during WW2.
+The most iconic use was by Jews who wore the Star of David as an identification of their heritage during WW2.

 The five-pointed star has had many associations with ancient civilizations including Latin America, India, China, Greece and Egypt.
 According to the famous Greek mathematician Pythagoras, five represented the shape of a body and a human's five senses including the five key elements of life: fire, water, air, earth and psyche.
 Christians viewed the pentagram as symbolic proof of divinity, with each point representing the five wounds of Jesus during his crucifixion and protecting the owner against all evil when worn.

 The Hamsa Hand is an ancient Middle Eastern amulet symbolizing the Hand of God.
 Worn as a protective sign, the Hamsa hand is believed to bring happiness, luck, health and good fortune to those who wear it.
 The Hamsa hand has two main styles, a regular hand, and two symmetrical thumbs.
 The wearer of the hamsa hand can wear the symbol facing up or down, giving the owner the key to success, harmony, and protection from the “Ayin Ha’ra,” also known as The Evil Eye.